-Building a Hitotsubashi Panel Study: Lessons from the U.S. Experience; Prods for Your Design
+Longitudinal Study Design and Choices: Lessons from the U.S. Experience; Prods for Japanese Design

-Clifford Adelman, Institute for Higher Education Policy; 6 March 2013

-- U.S. longitudinal studies

-- Education to labor market design

-- Sampling options and weighting

-- Logistics of longitudinal studies

-- Labor market variables

-- Issues for the release of data and findings
+Clifford Adelman, Institute for Higher Education Policy; March 2013 What will we do today?
+Review and offer options for: U.S. longitudinal studies Education to labor market design Sampling options and weighting Logistics of longitudinal studies Labor market variables Issues for the release of data and findings